By Lindy Ryan

-This article discusses five guidelines to help you achieve balance while working in a home office by establishing boundaries; learning how to deal with crossover; staying motivated and connected; and setting realistic, attainable and measurable goals.
+This article discusses five guidelines to help you achieve balance in your home office by establishing boundaries; learning how to deal with crossover; staying motivated and connected; and setting realistic, attainable and measurable goals.

 One of the most overlooked yet critical boundaries is knowing when to disengage.
-In today’s hyper-connected world, we have the ability to do crazy things, like schedule conference calls after dinner or check and answer emails at 11 p.m.
-Shut your office door, log out of your email, put away your cell phone!
+In today’s hyper-connected world, we can do crazy things, like schedule conference calls after dinner or check and answer emails at 11 p.m.
+Shut your office door, log out of your email, put away your smartphone!
 If it comes down to it, write yourself a sticky note and be as confrontational with yourself as you need to be.
 You alone have the power to hold yourself accountable for setting boundaries and sticking to them.

 Accept that there will be crossover.
 Co-workers and colleagues become friends, and children become employees.
 It’s okay to blend the two together, and you get to decide what and how much you allow.

 The key to staying happy working from home is to stay motivated.
 Each person has their own unique set of motivators, whether it’s extra time off, a trip to the bakery or shoe store, or a relaxing bubble bath in the mid-afternoon.
 One thing is the same for all of us: we work hard and deserve to be rewarded for it!
 You know what reward is going to speak to you, and what’s going to let you kick your feet up at the end of the day and take pride in your accomplishments.
 So, choose your reward and when you earn it – take it!